attcs/AsyncTask/README.md

 * Non-copyable object.
 Instance can be used only once.
 Inplace reusage can be solved by smart pointers (e.g.: `std::unique_ptr<AsyncTaskChild>` and `std::unique_ptr::reset()`).
 * `onCallbackLoop()` and `get()` could rethrow the `doInBackground()` thrown exception. `onCancelled()` would not be executed.
 * If the AsyncTask is destructed while background task is running, `~AsyncTask()` will cancel the `doInBackground()` and wait its finish, `onCancelled()` will not be invoked and exception will not be thrown.
+* `doInBackground()` could have any number of parameters due to the AsyncTask variadic template definition.
 * Unittests are attached.
 (GTEST)

 ## Basic example